Figuring out what to eat before a marathon could make or break your race. Why?

 Stomachaches usually come from eating too close to the start, so you’re running and trying to digest food at the same time.

-The working muscles divert blood away from the gut when we start running, and whatever is left in the stomach can cause some GI issues.
+The working muscles divert blood away from the gut when we start running, and whatever remains in the stomach can cause GI issues.

 The goal of your breakfast is to maximize the amount of carbs your body can use without causing GI upset:

-• If you have a hard time eating race morning, have a carbohydrate snack the night before so your glycogen stores are topped off.
+- If you have a hard time eating on race morning, have a carbohydrate snack the night before so your glycogen stores are topped off.

-It’s good to have a nutritional plan before your marathon, particularly if it is your first marathon.
-When considering what to eat before a marathon, you want to stick with simple carbs and a bit of protein the morning of the marathon.
+It’s good to have a nutritional plan before your marathon, particularly if it is your first one.
+When considering what to eat before the race, stick with simple carbs the morning of.

 This gives your body what it needs to work hard and store energy.